HITECHCRIME/HC_SG81_Pinned_Down/README.md

 Reaching for cover
 still blade what
-surprise, that - helping haaand not there to doll out make sure to fold up pow pow pow make sure it's on them
+surprise, that - helping haaand not there to dole out make sure to fold up pow pow pow make sure it's on them